kiyagak/Splunk-Portfolio/Notes-Intro-to-Splunk-eLearning.md

     *   search
 *   **Which search mode behaves differently depending on the type of search being run?**
     *   Smart

 ## What I Learned

+- Splunk is a platform that collects and indexes machine data for search, analysis, and visualization.
+- It offers a web interface with apps and user roles.
+- Searches use keywords, commands (|), and filters, returning results quickly when limited by time.
+- Knowledge objects organize data for reuse.
+- Reports and dashboards visualize insights and can be scheduled or customized.
+- Dashboard Studio enables easy, flexible dashboard building.